Denizli: History

 Pamukkale is a main tourism attraction in Denizli Province.

 Archaeological site of Laodicea on the Lycus between Pamukkale and Denizli, Turkey.
 The photo shows Syria Street.

 In antiquity, it was an important Greek town, called Attouda (Αττούδα), that existed through the ancient Greek and Roman eras; it was near the cities (Hierapolis and Laodicea on the Lycus) and flourished through the Byzantine period.

 The city was conquered by the Seljuk Turks.
 Inhabitants of Laodicea were also resettled here in the Seljuk period.

-Ibn Battuta visited the city, noting that "In it there are seven mosques for the observance of Friday prayers, and it has splendid gardens, perennial streams, and gushing springs.
-Most of the artisans there are Greek women, for in it are many Greeks who are subject to the Turks and who pay dues to the sultan, including the jizya, and other taxes."
+Ibn Battuta visited the city, noting that:

+In it there are seven mosques for the observance of Friday prayers, and it has splendid gardens, perennial streams, and gushing springs.
+Most of the artisans there are Greek women, for in it are many Greeks who are subject to the Turks and who pay dues to the sultan, including the jizya, and other taxes".

+However, he also remarked that he needed to be escorted by horsemen on his way to the city, because the surrounding plain was "infested by a troop of brigands called al-Jarmiyān", referring to the Germiyanids.

 In the 17th century, the Ottoman traveller Evliya Çelebi visited Denizli and recorded the town as follows: "The city is called by Turks as (Denizli) (which means has abundant of water sources like sea in Turkish) as there are several rivers and lakes around it.
 In fact it is a four-day trip from the sea.
 Its fortress is of square shape built on flat ground.
 It has no ditches.
 Its periphery is 470 steps long.
 It has four gates.
 These are: painters gate in North, saddle-makers gate in the East, new Mosque gate in the South, and vineyard gate in the West.
 There are some fifty armed watchmen in the fortress, and they attend the shop.
 The main city is outside the fortress with 44 districts and 3600 houses.
 There are 57 small and large mosques and district mosques, seven madrasahs, seven children's schools, six baths and 17 dervish lodges.
 As everybody lives in vineyards the upper classes and ordinary people do not flee from each other."

 The city lived in peace for centuries without being involved in wars in a direct manner.
 Following World War I, during the Turkish War of Independence, the Greek Army managed to capture and come as close as Sarayköy, a small town 20 km northwest of Denizli, but did not venture into Denizli.
 They were then ousted from the region by Mustafa Kemal Pasha.
 The most widespread symbols of Denizli province are of textile industry.